kevin218/Eureka/docs/source/ecf.rst

 ''''
 Only used for HST analyses.
 The file indices to use as reference frames for 2D drift correction.
 This should be a 1-2 element list with the reference indices for each scan direction.

-sum_reads
-'''''''''
-Only used for HST analyses.
-Should differential non-destructive reads be summed together to reduce noise and data volume or not.

 isplots_S3
 ''''''''''
 Sets how many plots should be saved when running Stage 3.
 A full description of these outputs is available here: :ref:`Stage 3 Output <s3-out>`